The Structural Shift in Experience Architecture

 In GDF-5 terms, each role owns a part of delegated authority.

-| Head of Agentic Design | System-wide coherence | Autonomy policy, decision rights, cross-team gate model | Agentic pilots proliferate, no institutional control |
+Head of Agentic Design System coherence Autonomy policy, decision rights, governance model Local optimisation, fragmented initiatives, no coherent operating model

 A practical maturity model for design leaders